ueberdosis/hocuspocus/docs/src/docPages/privacy-policy.md

 * No information is shared with advertising companies
 * No information is mined and harvested for personal and behavioral trends

-We don’t provide email support for hocuspocus, but if you have some legal issues, privacy or security concerns, send us an email to [humans@hocuspocus.dev](mailto:humans@hocuspocus.dev).
+We don’t provide email support for Hocuspocus, but if you have some legal issues, privacy or security concerns, send us an email to [humans@hocuspocus.dev](mailto:humans@hocuspocus.dev).
 For everything else, [please use GitHub issues](https://github.com/ueberdosis/hocuspocus-issues/issues).
 We’ll make sure to get back to you quickly.

 ## List of external services
-With that in mind, we still need a few external services to publish hocuspocus.
+With that in mind, we still need a few external services to publish Hocuspocus.
 Let’s go through them one by one.

 ### Hosting (Netlify)
 We use Netlify to host the documentation.
 It features continuous deployment from Git across a global application delivery network and full integration with Let’s Encrypt.
 If you want to know more, [read Netlify’s privacy policy](https://www.netlify.com/privacy/).